ArwinJa/RoboArena2er/index.md

 Game paused:

 If the player presses the key p the game pauses.
-With any other key the game continues again.
+With any other key, the game continues again.

 ![image](img/pause.gif)

 Creation of the Arena:

 To create the map for the arena we used a csv file. <br/>
-For the csv file every tile gets its number.
+For the csv file, every tile gets its number.
 The number in the csv file can easily get changed if we wanted to change the map.